House fire

 - identify important items you want to take if you need to evacuate;

-- practise your home fire escape plan regularly; and
+- practice your home fire escape plan regularly; and

 - check you have adequate home and contents insurance.